 Complementary Colors On or Near the Structure

-More factors that can help you with the color decision are the colors that currently exist on your property.
+More factors that can help you with the color decision are the current colors on your property.
 You’re likely going to want to have a roof color that you think looks good when placed next to or nearby the other exterior elements of the property.
 Look closer and note what color the following items are:

 - Siding or the color of the exterior walls